nyorain/vil/architecture.md

 	  minimal and the overall layer lightweight.
 	- `pml`: [pml](https://github.com/nyorain/pml) is a lightweight C posix main loop.
 	  Dependency of swa on unix.
+	- `spc`: Source of a custom [SPIRV-Cross](https://github.com/KhronosGroup/SPIRV-Cross) fork.
+	  We use it for SPIR-V reflection and patching.
+Our custom fork has extended features that make patching of shaders easier without doing a lot of duplicate work.
+We rely on this module instead of writing it from scratch since it is well maintained and implements important functionality such as evaluating specialization constants.
 - `src`: pretty much all source codes and non-public headers go here
 	- `command`: for all command-related utility
 	- `util`: utility headers that are not directly involved with the vulkan API